 with Spinach, Roasted Veggies and Peanut Sauce

 Thai cuisine is all about contrasting textures and vibrant flavours – spicy, sweet, savoury, tart – and you'll find all of that in this mash-up of east and west!

 Smart is based on a per serving calculation of the recipe's carbohydrate and kilocalorie amount.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

 Sweet Bell Pepper

-Meanwhile, add lime juice, lime zest and 1 1/2 tbsp oil (dbl for 4 ppl) to a large bowl.
+Meanwhile, add vinegar and 1 1/2 tbsp oil (dbl for 4 ppl) to a large bowl.
 Season with salt and pepper, then whisk to combine.
 (TIP: Add 1/4 tsp sugar [dbl for 4 ppl] for a slightly sweeter vinaigrette, if desired.)

 Thinly slice pork.
 Add roasted veggies and spinach to the bowl with vinaigrette, then toss to combine.
-Divide salad between plates, then top with pork.
-Drizzle peanut sauce over pork.
-Squeeze a lime wedge over top, if desired.
+Divide salad between plates.
+Top with pork.
+Drizzle peanut sauce over top.